Summer Financial Aid Offer

 Sometimes the information students provide on the Free Application for Federal Student Aid (FAFSA) no longer accurately reflects their or their family's financial situation.
 There are certain circumstances where financial aid professionals at the University can review and update the student's FAFSA.

-- External Scholarships: If you are receiving an external/private scholarship, grant, employer tuition benefit, third-part sponsorship, or other funds from third-parties to assist with educational costs, it may affect your financial aid.
+- External Scholarships: If you are receiving an external/private scholarship, grant, employer tuition benefit, third-party sponsorship, or other funds from third-parties to assist with educational costs, it may affect your financial aid.
 Please notify us immediately of any anticipated funds so we can ensure your estimated aid offer is as accurate as possible.